ramank1137/ramank1137.github.io/_pages/scrubland-paper.md

 Approximately **3% of grids per AEZ** are selected and subdivided into 16×16 sub-grids.

 ><div style="background:white; padding:10px; display:block; text-align:center;"> <img src="/assets/img/Representative-tile.png" alt="Pipeline" style="max-width:100%; height:auto;"> </div>
+>Figure showing representative tile selection across India. a) India divided into agro-ecological zones (AEZs) b) Next for each AEZ representative tiles are selected.
+Here we show for AEZ 7.
+Below the grids, clusters are shown whic hare generated from Google embeddings v1 using k-means clustering (k=32).
+Then the tiles are selected in orange using Jensen-Shannon (JS) divergence. c) Similary representative tiles are selected from all of India which will capture all the nuances of different landscapes across all the AEZs.

 # 2. High-Resolution Boundary Delineation